DatabaseEvolutionNudgeInMicroservices/reverse-engineering/README.md

   contribution.
 - Any contribution must be documented, especially by updating the `README.md` file.
 - Any contribution must be approved via the pull request mechanism.

+## 📊 Evaluation

+The complete data of our evaluation is detailed in the [`/evaluation`](https://github.com/DatabaseEvolutionNudgeInMicroservices/reverse-engineering/tree/main/evaluation) folder.
+The `1-Ground truth
+<system name>.xlsx` files details the manual annotation performed on the system codebases.
+The `2-Actual <system
+name>.xlsx` file details the results of the empirical evaluation, for example in terms of precision and recall.
+The script `index.js` with files `3-expected <system name>.csv` and `4-actual <system name>.csv` help to compute precision and recall scores.
+The `4-actual <system name>.json` show examples of final reports according to the model.
+Files `5-<...>...` contains charts and metrics.